aio-libs/aiohttp/docs/multipart.rst

 :class:`MultipartWriter` provides an interface to build multipart payload from the Python data and serialize it into chunked binary stream.
-Since multipart format is recursive and supports deeply nestings, you can use ``with`` statement to design your multipart data closer to how it will be::
+Since multipart format is recursive and supports deeply nesting, you can use ``with`` statement to design your multipart data closer to how it will be::

     >>> with aiohttp.MultipartWriter('mixed') as mpwriter: